xiaomi-research/r1-aqa/README.md

 ### Updates

-- 2025-03-28: Update our results on MMAU leaderboard.
+- 2025-03-28: Update our results on the MMAU leaderboard.
 - 2025-03-18: Support the mode containing `<think> </think>` (*GRPO + Prompt <3>* in our technical report).
 - 2025-03-17: Release the R1-AQA repository.